Salafi jihadist insurgency in the Gaza Strip: 2021

-On 11 May, during the 2021 Israel–Palestine crisis, an IS-affiliated group in Gaza called Katibat al-Sheikh al-Emireen launched rockets at Nir Oz, Israel.
+On 11 May, during the 2021 Israel–Palestine crisis, an IS-affiliated group in Gaza called Katibat al-Sheikh al-Emireen launched rockets into southern Israel alongside Jaysh al-Ummah.

 On 5 August, Salafi jihadists bombed a coastal resort in Beit Lahiya after it allegedly hosted a mixed-gender music concert.

-Alleged continuation during the Gaza war (2023–present)
+Continuation during the Gaza war (2023–present)

 2023

 Salafi jihadist forces initially appeared to be absent following the start of the Gaza war in October 2023.
 An exception was Jaysh al-Ummah, which has fought against Israeli forces invading the Gaza Strip and likely supports a loose collaboration with Hamas and its allies.
 On 19 October, IS released a statement in Al-Naba where it condemned Hamas for fighting "under the banner of the Iranian axis" and called for militants in the Gaza Strip to first embrace IS ideology before fighting Israel.
 Later on 21 December, Aymenn Jawad Al-Tamimi, writing for Middle East Forum, predicted that even if Israel managed to dismantle Hamas' control over Gaza in its invasion, Gazan Salafi jihadist groups would continue to "remain marginal".

 2024

 The Israeli-backed Popular Forces, led by Yasser Abu Shabab, emerged in May 2024 following the start of the Rafah offensive.
-Following the Kerem Shalom aid convoy looting of November 2024, Israeli newspaper Haaretz alleged that at least some of the perpetrators, later revealed to be the Popular Forces, were linked to IS.
+Following the Kerem Shalom aid convoy looting of November 2024, Israeli newspaper Haaretz reported that some of the perpetrators, later revealed to be the Popular Forces, were linked to IS.